 In other words, by making a list of rights that the government could not infringe upon, it diminished the power of the Constitution’s enumerated powers by insinuating that the government could potentially pass laws about issues they had no power to make law about.
 Again, the scholars at the Constitution Center say it beautifully, “It [Bill of Rights] was considered unnecessary because the national government was a limited government that could only exercise those powers granted to it by the Constitution, and it had been granted no power to violate the most cherished rights of the people.”

 So, the Tenth Amendment is indeed redundant.
-It simply exists to reaffirm that the federal government’s powers are incredibly limited and any power not mentioned in the Constitution should be left to the states and their people.
+It simply exists to reaffirm that the federal government’s powers are incredibly limited and any power not mentioned in the Constitution is left to the states and their people.
 The founders worked to protect liberty by enumerating very specific powers to government rather than trying to enumerate various rights to the people (which insinuates the government has the ability to enumerate rights to the people).